 The Phoenix 6B was designed by Dick Boone.

 Like the Phoenix 6B, the Cirrus II and Cirrus III embodied the improvement of roached wing-tips supported by radial battens.
 The Cirrus III was a successful and popular hang glider.

 It was manufactured by Scotkites under licence from Electra Flyer of Albuquerque, New Mexico, founded by Learjet captain Larry Newman.
 The Cirrus series originated with the Windlord development of the standard Rogallo by Rich Finley in 1974.
 His short keel, low billow, spiky looking Windlord 4 was manufactured by Electra Flyer as the Cirrus.
 It soon acquired a full set of chord-wise battens, taking on the basic appearance that culminated in the popular Cirrus 3.

 We no longer launch from the cliff top at Ringstead.
 Instead, we take off from a hill a little way inland and fly out to the cliff.
 I am told that this part of the slope crumbled away at some point.

 The Mark 2 version of the Ultralight Products Dragonfly also incorporated chord-wise battens, but this type of fixed wing-tip design was becoming less popular.
-This is a screenshot from Big Blue Sky by Bill Liscomb, available on YouTube.

 The photo on which this artistic derivation is based was taken by Mike Jones aboard a balloon during certification testing of the Phoenix 8 Jr above the Mojave desert, with Trip Mellinger flying.
 The Mylar windows in the sail are possibly an idea that we should re-visit.